boostin96/nyckelharpa/README.md

 * Follow instrucions in Section 6 above, generating the NCKL-child-contact-sensors, and the NCKL-Panic Contact

 2. Setup Forced HSM Arming:
-* In Intrusion-Away, Intrusion-Home, and Intrusion-Night, "Contact Sensors": replace the real contact-sensor-name with the virtual NCKL-contact-sensor-name
+* In Intrusion-Away, Intrusion-Home, and Intrusion-Night, "Contact Sensors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s), and add the NCKL-Panic-Contact
-* In "Configure/Arming/Disarming/Cancel Options", "Delay only for selected doors": replace the real contact-sensor-name with the virtual NCKL-contact-sensor-name
+* In "Configure/Arming/Disarming/Cancel Options", "Delay only for selected doors": replace the real contact-sensor-name with the virtual NCKL-contact-sensor-name(s)

-3. How to Force Arm:
+3. How to Force Arm, a two step process: Arming that fails normally, then Arming again within 15 seconds
 * Arm system as you would normally.
-When there is an open contact sensor monitored by Nyckelharpa, the system will not arm as is normal for HSM
+When there is an open contact sensor monitored by Nyckelharpa when it is armed, the system will not arm as is normal for HSM
 * At the initial arm fail: any defined keypads beep twice, Talker issues a message alterting you to the failing sensor(s) that also contains the 15 second force rearm timing
 * The system may now be force armed by rearming the system after a minimum of 3 seconds, to a maximum of 15 seconds, from the initial arming failure